 Our Doctor of Nursing Practice (DNP) Completion program prepares registered nurses (RNs) who already hold a Masters degree to take on greater leadership roles.
 The curriculum combines nursing, business, informatics and health care administration coursework with advanced practice in clinical settings.
 Graduates enter the workforce with the skills to improve models of health care delivery, evaluate clinical outcomes and manage the health care needs of diverse populations.
 The DNP program offers flexible weekend and weeknight class schedules.

 Family Nurse Practitioner Certificate

-Students who wish to specialize as Family Nurse Practitioners in addition to their DNP Completion Program may choose to add the Family Nurse Practitioner Certificate to their degree programs.
-The certificate program qualifies graduates to practice as Family Nurse Practitioners (FNPs).
-FNPs are prepared to provide patient care in a variety of settings, including homes, hospitals, offices, industry, schools, community agencies, public and private clinics, and private practices.
-FNPs act both independently and in partnership with other health care professionals, and are focused on health promotion and disease prevention.
-They are trained to conduct comprehensive health assessments, diagnose and manage acute illnesses (with appropriate referral), and manage chronic conditions.
+Students who wish to specialize as Family Nurse Practitioners (FNPs) may add an FNP Certificate to their DNP degree program.
+FNPs provide patient care in a variety of settings, including homes, hospitals, offices, industry, schools, community agencies, public and private clinics and private practices.
+They act independently and in partnership with other health care professionals while focusing on health promotion and disease prevention.
+With the FNP certificate, you will be equipped with the skills to conduct comprehensive health assessments, diagnose and manage acute illnesses (with appropriate referral) and manage chronic conditions.